Honduras

 Related parties

-- The parties constitute a decision-making unit.
+- The parties form part of the same decision-making unit.

 Comparability analysis

-Key comparability factors include:
+The principal comparability factors include:

 Selection and hierarchy of the methods to apply the arm’s-length principle